pablovilchez/pablovilchez/README.md

 ## Interests

 - **Mobile Application Development**: I enjoy creating user-friendly and efficient mobile applications.
-I'm particularly interested in cross-platform solutions like Kotlin Multiplatform.
+I'm particularly interested in cross-platform solutions with Flutter.
 - **Blockchain Development**: I'm fascinated by the potential of blockchain technology and am learning about Ethereum and Solidity to build decentralized applications.
-- **Game Development**: I love video games and am currently learning about Unreal Engine to bring my ideas to life.
+- **Game Development**: I love video games and am currently learning to bring my ideas to life.

 ## Featured Projects